-Objective Provision of expertise on communications matters in support to BEREC Expected results 38 Implementation of the BEREC External Communications Strategy and its annual plan and delivery of the communications outputs; Execution of ad hoc tasks on pre-defined communications projects; Promotion of BEREC in the individual Member States, mainly by encouraging knowledge exchange between the communications staff of all the BEREC members, who can also act as multipliers of the message; Drafting of the BEREC Communications plan 2024.
-Indicators Latest result Target Year 2023 Means and frequen of verification Number of physical ENG meetings 2021: 4 2023: up to 4 CIAR, CAAR
+Objective 1 Provision of expertise on communications matters in support to BEREC Expected results Implementation of the BEREC External Communications Strategy and its annual plan and delivery of the communications outputs; Execution of ad hoc tasks on pre-defined communications projects;

+Promotion of BEREC in the individual Member States, mainly by encouraging knowledge exchange between the communications staff of all the BEREC members, who can also act as multipliers of the message; Drafting the BEREC Communications Plan 2024.
+Indicators Latest result Target Year 2023 Means and frequency of verification 1.
+Number of physical ENG meetings 2021: 4 2023: up to 1 CIAR, CAAR 2.
+Number of virtual ENG meetings 2021: 2 2023: up to 7 CIAR, CAAR